-Method 3: Using the GPIO_SEQ_CONFIG command, several sequencing options can be configured using undedicated pins for input/output.
-As many as four pins can be configured as inputs, and as many as eight as outputs.
+Method 3: Using the GPIO\SEQ\CONFIG command, several sequencing options can be configured using undedicated pins for input/output.
+As many as four pins can be configured as inputs, and as many as six as outputs.
 The outputs can be open-drain or actively driven with selectable polarity.

 Each rail can be configured to respond to a combination of the power-good status of other internal rails and/or the state of sequencing input pins.
-The output pins can be configured to reflect the power-good status of a combination of rails, or to one of several status indicators including power-good, an Overcurrent warning, or the "open-drain outputs valid" signal.
+The output pins can be configured to reflect the power-good status of a combination of rails, or to one of several status indicators including power-good, an over-current warning, or the "open-drain outputs valid" signal.

-When using the output signals for sequencing, they may be routed to sequencing control inputs or to the PMBus-CNTL inputs on other controllers.
+When using the output signals for sequencing, they may be routed to sequencing control inputs or to the PMBus\Cntl inputs on other controllers.

-Once each rail's input dependencies are configured, the rail responds to those input pins or internal rails.
+Once each rail's turn-on and stay-on dependencies are configured, the rail responds to those input pins or internal rails.
 Like method 2, shut-downs on one rail or controller can initiate shut-downs of other rails or controllers.
-Unlike method 2, GPIO_SEQ_CONFIG offers much more flexibility in assigning relationships between multiple rails within a single controller or between multiple controllers.
+Unlike method 2, GPIO\SEQ\CONFIG offers much more flexibility in assigning relationships between multiple rails within a single controller or between multiple controllers.
 It is possible for each controller to be both a master and a slave to another controller.

-GPIO_SEQ_CONFIG allows the configuration of fault relationships such that a fault on one rail can result in the shut down of any selection of rails in addition to the rail at fault.
+GPIO\SEQ\CONFIG allows the configuration of fault relationships such that a fault on one rail can result in the shut down of any selection of rails in addition to the rail at fault.
 These fault interactions are not constrained to a single master/slave relationship; for example, a system can be configured such that a fault on any rail shuts down all rails.
 If the fault response of the failing rail is to shut down immediately, all dependent rails follow suit and shuts down immediately regardless of their programmed response code.
+The fault slaves can be configured to shut-down when the master first reports the fault or after the master has exhausted its retries.